Table of Contents

-Doctors have learned much about RA in recent years, but they still don’t know much more about how to truly cure the disease.
+Rheumatologists have learned much about RA in recent years, but they still don’t know much more about how to truly cure the disease.
 They do have many strategies for treating the symptoms of RA.
 If you start treatment within a few months after your symptoms appear, the better you will probably do in the long-term.
 Early detection and treatment can help avoid the worst joint damage.
 Sudden remission does occur, but it’s unclear how often, and it appears to be more likely within the first two years of the disease.
 Patients who develop RA at a young age, are RF positive, have close relatives with RA, and have RA nodules tend to have a more difficult time managing the disease.

-Your doctor will prescribe one or more medications.
+Your rheumatologist will prescribe one or more medications.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, can help decrease the pain and swelling.
 Corticosteroids taken by mouth can also help with inflammation.
 Because steroid use can cause other problems in your body, they are usually not be used over long periods of time, if at all possible.
 Corticosteroid injections into the affected joints can ease the swelling and give you immediate, short-term relief.
 And your doctor may prescribe eye medications, even if you have no eye symptoms.
 Because eye inflammation is so common with RA and is hard to diagnose, the eye drops can help prevent it from developing or becoming severe.